 Hausrath, et al. v.
 Liggett Group LLC, Case No. I2001-09526, Supreme Court of New York, Erie County (case filed 01/24/02).
 Two individuals suing.
 Liggett is the only remaining defendant.
 In July 2013, the court granted plaintiffs' motion to restore the case to the active docket calendar.
-Liggett appealed and the intermediate appellate court affirmed the lower court's decision.
+Liggett appealed, and the intermediate appellate court affirmed the lower court's decision.
+There has been no further activity at the trial level at this time.